Exchange Server PowerShell (Exchange Management Shell)

-When you click the Exchange Management Shell shortcut on an Exchange server, the local instance of Windows PowerShell performs the following steps:
+When you select the Exchange Management Shell shortcut on an Exchange server, the local instance of Windows PowerShell takes the following steps:

-Connect to the closest Exchange server (most often, the local Exchange server) using a required Windows PowerShell component called Windows Remote Management (WinRM).
+- Connects to the closest Exchange server (typically, the local Exchange server) using a required Windows PowerShell component called Windows Remote Management (WinRM).

 You only get access to the Exchange cmdlets and parameters that are associated with the Exchange management role groups and management roles you're assigned.
 For more information about how Exchange uses role groups and roles to manage who can do what tasks, see Exchange Server permissions.

-A benefit of remote PowerShell is that you can use Windows PowerShell on a local computer to connect to a remote Exchange server, and import the Exchange cmdlets in the Windows PowerShell session so you can administer Exchange.
+A benefit of remote PowerShell is that you can use Windows PowerShell on a local computer to connect to an Exchange server remotely by importing the Exchange cmdlets into the PowerShell session.
 The only requirements for the computer are:

 - A supported operating system for Exchange Server.